Ssnnee/cellotree_web/README.md

 that allows users to create and share family trees.
 Users can add family members, create relationships, and view their family tree.

+>!
+Note:
+> This project is still in development and may have some bugs and security issues.
+> And the deployed version do not have any database connected to it.

 ## Content Table
 - [How to use](#how-to-use)
     - [Technologies](#technologies)